 CAUTION!
 Always make sure the engine is running before operating the hydraulic controls.
 Operating the controls without the engine running will result in power drainage from the battery.
 Holding the hydraulic switches halfway up or down also will cause excessive drainage from the battery.

-1. Move the clamp out and down so it will not get in the way of logs being loaded onto the bed.
+- 1. Remove the clamp from the sawmill bed so it will not get in the way of logs being loaded onto the bed. - 2.
+Remove the two retaining pins holding the log loader in the towing position.